 Influenza A (H1N1), part of the Orthomyxoviridae family, is a single-stranded RNA enveloped virus ranging from 80-120 nm in diameter.
 Influenza A virus is responsible for many epidemics of respiratory illness, including the swine-flu epidemic of 2009.
-Associated with increased rates of hospitalisation and death in susceptible individuals, influenza viruses are spread from person-to-person via large virus-containing droplets and aerosols that are produced by coughing, sneezing or talking.
+Associated with increased rates of hospitalisation and death in susceptible individuals, influenza viruses are spread from person-to-person via large virus-containing droplets and aerosols produced by coughing, sneezing or talking.
 Influenza viruses may also be spread via contaminated fomites or by direct contact.
-At airmid healthgroup, Influenza A (H1N1) virus has been validated for use in virus removal and inactivation studies based in the environmental test chamber or test duct and laboratory, depending on our clients' requirements.
+At airmid healthgroup, we have validated the use of Influenza A (H1N1) virus in virus removal and inactivation studies performed in environmental test chambers or in the laboratory, depending on your requirements.

-Adenovirus is part of the Adenoviridae family and is a non-enveloped double-stranded DNA virus of 75nm diameter.
+Adenovirus is part of the Adenoviridae family and is a non-enveloped double-stranded DNA virus of 75 nm diameter.
 Adenovirus infections play a major role in most major respiratory disease syndromes in children under 6, causing laryngitis, croup, bronchitis, bronchiolitis, pertussis-like syndromes and pneumonia (also conjunctivitis and diarrhoea).
 Adenovirus can be spread from an infected person to others via direct contact, from their coughing or sneezing or via touching contaminated surfaces.
 The virus can be shed by infected individuals in the faeces for months after recovery.

-Respiratory Syncytial Virus of the Paramyxoviridae family, is a single-stranded RNA enveloped virus 80-350nm in diameter.
+Respiratory Syncytial Virus of the Paramyxoviridae family, is a single-stranded RNA enveloped virus 80-350 nm in diameter.
 RSV causes mild cold-like symptoms in adults but can cause airway infections (e.g. bronchiolitis and pneumonia) in infants and young children.
 The virus is spread via tiny droplets in the air after an infected person coughs or sneezes.
 It can also be transmitted by direct contact with an infected person or via contaminated surfaces such as door knobs or toys.

-Human Parainfluenza Virus (HPIV) is part of the Paramyxoviridae family and is a single-stranded RNA enveloped virus approximately 200nm in diameter.
+Human Parainfluenza Virus (HPIV) is part of the Paramyxoviridae family and is a single-stranded RNA enveloped virus approximately 200 nm in diameter.
 HPIV causes upper or lower respiratory tract infections, usually with mild symptoms.
 However HPIV can cause more severe lower respiratory illness such as croup or pneumonia in young children and older adults.
 Similar to Rhinoviruses, HPIV is transmitted via aerosols, direct contact with infected individuals or via indirect contact from contaminated surfaces or fomites.